kirbs-btw/b25-model/README.md

     --> possible to throw it on some cluster idk

 ## notes
-It is possible there is an issue with the c code or anysthing else...
-    --> 100 playlists (all ~40 Songs long) train for 1.5 min
-    --> 2000 playlists still training by now 446min...
-Possible to speed up the training by about 17x by pushing an inner loop out in a way Found an other speed up with memory management about 30x but less exact...

-Still need to test other variations of embedding algorithms to use:
-Graph Embedding Methods --> look into if it has implication Matrix Factorization: Used in collaborative filtering to uncover latent factors in user-item interactions.
-GloVe (Global Vectors): Combines global matrix factorization and local context methods to capture global co-occurrence statistics.

-Designing a Custom Model:

-Global Co-occurrence Focus: Shift from local context windows to capturing global co-occurrence patterns of songs within playlists.

 Validation Techniques:
 Employ k-fold cross-validation to ensure the model generalizes well to unseen data.

 Monitor for overfitting by comparing training and validation losses.

-Evaluation Metrics:

-Comprehensive Metrics:
-Beyond accuracy, use Precision@K, Recall@K, Mean Reciprocal Rank (MRR), and Normalized Discounted Cumulative Gain (NDCG).
 A/B Testing:
 If possible, conduct user studies or live A/B tests to assess recommendation quality in real-world scenarios.

-The new algorithme with parts of glove and CBOW in combination is not showing realy good results...
-The training for the full size model would approx take 7 Days...

-Started training the new model with very little hope to get better results.
-Training will take abt 2 Days with the Optimized algorithm.

-Model Training crashed after on day will need to revisisit things like datacleaning and find a new approche on traingni the model.
-Glove did not have good stats to start with...

 Talk about what randomguessing would be the number to set a persepctive for the results